ddrohan/web-app-dev-labs/lab4/step_5.md

 ```
 We're using the **$http** object so you need to make sure you ***inject*** this into your controller and also remove the **donations** object previously injected as this is the angular object - which doesn't exist anymore!

-Now, as we already have data in our Model, (which we tested in the previous step) point the browser at [http://localhost:3000/](http://localhost:3000/), navigate to the 'List Donations' page and we should see the following
+Now, as we already have data in our Model, (which we tested in the previous step) point the browser at [http://localhost:3000/](http://localhost:3000/), navigate to the 'View All Donations' page and we should see the following

 ![](../images/lab4.step5.1.png)